ingnil/guernsey/examples/3_template_demo/README.md

 ./bin/template-demo.py --log-level-console=DEBUG
 ```

-Try visiting http://localhost:8080/ in your web browser.
+Try visiting `http://localhost:8080/` in your web browser.
 It should
 show a simple web page with a title and today's date.
 The title and
 the date are provided as key/value pairs to the template engine and
 the rest is provided as a Cheetah template.
 This is just as in example
 2.

 But now the page also contains a link to a resource called
-'cities'.
-This resource is implemented by the CitiesResource class,
+`/cities/`.
+This resource is implemented by the `CitiesResource` class,
 and contains a small dictionary to emulate a table fetched from a
 database.
 Depending on the media type requested, this table can be
 formatted into HTML, JSON or CSV format.
 Try clicking the link in your
 web browser.
 This should show a short table with a few cities and the
 countries they are located in.

-Now, if you take a look into the templates directory, you will notice that
+Now, if you take a look into the templates directory, you will notice
-the two template files have file names matching the class name of the
+that the two template files have file names matching the class name of
-resource class.
-This is the default behavior, but it can be overridden
+the resource class.
+This is the default behavior, but it can be
-by calling the self.fillTemplate() method (which optionally takes a
+overridden by calling the `self.fillTemplate()` method (which
-templateFile parameter) from the getHtml() method, instead of just
+optionally takes a `templateFile` parameter) from the `getHtml()`
-returning the template model.
-If this is used, the processed template
+method, instead of just returning the template model.
+If this is used,
-string returned from self.fillTemplate() should be returned from the
+the processed template string returned from `self.fillTemplate()`
-getHtml() method, thus bypassing any later template processing.
-The
+should be returned from the `getHtml()` method, thus bypassing any
-specified template file must exist on the template search path (which
+later template processing.
+The specified template file must exist on
-can be specified as a command-line option), or a MissingTemplateError
+the template search path (which can be specified as a command-line
-exception will be raised.
+option), or a `MissingTemplateError` exception will be raised.

-We have now established that getHtml() can return either a model
+We have now established that `getHtml()` can return either a model
 object, which is processed in the templating system, or a string,
 which will be passed directly to the client.
 There is a third option,
 and that is to return the special constant
-twisted.web.server.NOT_DONE_YET.
-This is used for deferred responses,
+`twisted.web.server.NOT_DONE_YET`.
+This is used for deferred
-where the result cannot be immediately delivered to the client.
-This
+responses, where the result cannot be immediately delivered to the
-may happen if the response needs to be produced by contacting an
+client.
+This may happen if the response needs to be produced by
-external web service, a database server or by running an external
+contacting an external web service, a database server or by running an
-command.
+external command.

 Since these operations may block waiting for a response to be
 delivered, they must be handled in a way that does not block the